How often do I need to wash my clip in hair extensions?

 Well that depends on how often you use them.
 As they don't sit directly on your scalp, they don't accumulate as much oil as your natural hair, so don't need to be washed as often.
 It's suggested that you only need to wash hair extensions approximately every 15th time you wear them (or when they start to smell or look greasy).
 Basically, you'll know!
-You don't need to wash them after you've used hair products on them either, normally you can just gently comb out the product and apply the products again the next time you style them.
+You don't need to wash them after you've used hair products on them either, normally you can just gently comb out the product and apply the styling products again the next time you style them.
 The less frequently you wash your hair extensions, and the more gentle you are with them, the longer they will last.

 - You can wash each weft separately or to save time, bundle them up just like they were bundled when you first received them.